ExpHP/rsp2/README.md

 libllvm and libclang
 blas and lapacke
 mpi (optional; see below)
+clang
+cmake (if a system version of lammps is not available)
 ```

 It also has a large number of rust dependencies, but these are automatically managed by cargo.